zephyrproject-rtos/qm/doc/plans/test_plan.rst

 Debug and result analysis are done using TC_PRINT function.

-Detailed explanation about the testing APIs and their usage in test applications is given in the :ref:`testing` documentation.
+Detailed explanation about the testing APIs and their usage in test applications is available in the Testing section of the Zephyr documentation.

 Test Methodology
 ****************